 Reading Time: 3 minutes

 There is a strong relationship between grammar, writing instruction and student achievement.
-Effective grammar instruction is key to increase student achievement and learning.
+Effective grammar instruction is vital to increase student achievement and learning.
 Grammar has to be taught inductively.
 Different contexts and substitution tables can be used while teaching grammar.
 After giving the practice, the students must be able to elicit the grammar rule.
 They must be proficient in using the structure in daily life situations.

-The teacher should also make use of engaging and relevant writing situations to engage students in grammatical exercises.
+The teacher should also use engaging and relevant writing situations to engage students in grammatical exercises.
 The students must be encouraged to read a variety of nonfiction, informational and fiction texts to expose them to multiple texts and a variety of writing situations.
 The teacher should also harness the power of digital tools for practice and review.
 The teacher should use one’s writing and think aloud to model grammar instruction.

 Lesson Plan